Connect with others who understand.

 Other symptoms may depend on the exact location of the cancer:

-• Liver — Abdominal swelling or jaundice (yellowing of the skin or the whites of the eyes)
+• Liver — Abdominal pain or swelling or jaundice (yellowing of the skin or the whites of the eyes)

 • Bones — Pain or fractures